rocky-linux/documentation/docs/books/incus_server/03-incusinit.md

 ## Setting `subuid` and `subgid` values for `root`

-You need to set both the value of the root user's `subuid` and `subgid`(the range of subordinate user and group id's).
+You must set both the value of the root user's `subuid` and `subgid`(the range of subordinate user and group IDs).
 This value should be:

 ```bash
 root:1000000:1000000000